broadinstitute/warp/website/docs/Pipelines/Exome_Germline_Single_Sample_Pipeline/README.md

 4. Alleles that aren’t called in the sample genotype are dropped.
 Each variant should have no more than two alt alleles, with the majority having just one plus <NON_REF>.

 5. New annotations enable merging data for filtering without using genotypes.
 For example:
-    * RAW_GT_COUNT(S) for doing ExcessHet calculation from a sites-only file
+    * RAW_GT_COUNT(S) for doing ExcessHet calculation from a sites-only file.
-    * QUALapprox and/or AS_QUALapprox for doing QUAL approximation/filling
+    * QUALapprox and/or AS_QUALapprox for doing QUAL approximation/filling.
-    * QUAL VCF field from a combined sites-only field
+    * QUAL VCF field from a combined sites-only field.
-    * VarDP and/or AS_VarDP used to calculate QualByDepth/QD annotation for VQSR
+    * VarDP and/or AS_VarDP used to calculate QualByDepth/QD annotation for VQSR.

-6. The MIN_DP has been removed
+6. The MIN_DP has been removed.

 7. Reblocked GVCFs have the following cost/scale improvements:
     * A reduced storage footprint compared with HaplotypeCaller GVCF output.